NethermindEth/nethermind-tdx/README.md

 You can run the VM locally even in a non-TDX machine.
 This is really useful for debugging and testing purposes.

+We'll use [QEMU](https://www.qemu.org/) to run the VM.
+Ensure your machine supports [KVM](https://www.linux-kvm.org/).
+Most modern processors, and therefore most bare-metal machines, support KVM.
+However, if you're using a VM, you might need to enable nested virtualization.
+This feature is supported by some cloud providers but not all.
+You can use the `kvm-ok` command to verify if your machine supports KVM.

-In order to provide a TPM device to the VM, you need to start an `swtpm` instance before running the VM.
+First, in order to provide a TPM device to the VM, you need to start an `swtpm` instance before running the VM.
+This will emulate a TPM device in the host machine.
 In a separate terminal, run:

 ```bash
 make start-swtpm